 Did you know that you can download some apps to your phone that will let you earn substantial extra money just by doing little odd jobs and answering surveys, etc.?
 I have reviewed one of these on this blog — Field Agent.
-But lucky for you there are a few others out there that are very, very similar to Field Agent.
+But lucky for you there are a few other apps like Field Agent you can check out.

 It stands to reason that if you download and use all these apps regularly, you could make more than just a little chump change each month!
 I have heard of some people making a couple hundred extra dollars per month thanks to task-based apps.